Ishaan-10/FINANCIFY/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <p>
     The idea is to help people view and study their overall spend analysis by developing a web app to analyze all the purchases.
-It is often noticed that we spend more than we     earn.
-This is a wrong practice.
+It is often noticed that we spend more than we     earn which is wrong.
 To address it and keep a record of all the spending and earnings, we have created Financify wherein users can keep a log of their finances and manage them wisely.
 </p>
 <img src="client/src/images/landing.png" alt="Logo" width="100%" height="100%">
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->